-How close are you with them?
+How close are you to them?
 If you share updates about each other’s personal life it is more likely that it is an innocent compliment and nothing more.

 Were you alone or in the company of other people?
 Because most people will not flirt in the presence of other people unless they are super bold.
 However, if you have people around you but the other person is acting as if you are the only person there with them, this is a bold flirtatious move.
 Flirts are usually very focused on the person they are trying to attract.

 When giving out genuine compliments people have a casual tone.
-While flirting people emphasise on their words and space the sentence apart to create the impact of words.
-This is an easy give away for differentiating between friendly compliment and flirty.
+While flirting people emphasize their words and space the sentence apart to create the impact of words.
+This is an easy giveaway for differentiating between friendly compliments and flirty.

 4. Eye contact

 When flirting people make prolonged eye contact for the same reason that they space their words.
-They want to create and impact.
-They will frequently make eye contacts and give you a smile.
+They want to create an impact.
+They will frequently make eye contact and give you a smile.
 This is an attempt to hold your attention longer than a casual compliment can.

 5. Physical touch

-If they touched you on your hand, shoulder, cheek or back it is more likely than not that their intentions were flirtatious.
-The other person is trying to indicate they will like to take things further from casual and friendly.
+If they touched you on your hand, shoulder, cheek, or back it is more likely than not that their intentions were flirtatious.
+The other person is trying to indicate they would like to take things further from casual and friendly.
 If you are uncomfortable with it, you are in your right because physical contact without consent is crossing personal boundaries.
-If this made you uncomfortable you can express it to them directly.
+If this makes you uncomfortable you can express it to them directly.
 If in office settings you can report to HR.

 If these pointers helped you better understand the differences between genuine compliments and flirting, do not forget to share it with your friends to help them understand too.
 After all, complimenting is an art.